kincolle/hexo_source_code/sourcecode/source/_posts/Concurrency-Java-Parallel-Program-Basic-Knowledge.md

 ---
-title: Java Parallel Program Basic Knowledge
+title: Java Parallel Program Basic Knowledge (1)
 date: 2018-03-02 07:21:39
 tags:
 categories:
 - Java Learning
 - Concurrency
-- 3.Java Parallel Program Basic Knowledge
+- 3.Java Parallel Program Basic Knowledge (1)
 ---
-#Java Parallel Program Basic Knowledge

 ## 1 Something About Thread
 Before I introduce thread, I'd like to introduce its mother process.
 At earlier time, Process is the fundamental executin unit.
 At the modern thread design, process is the docker of thread.
 Different Processed share no main memory but different threads of one process shared main memory.<br>
 The following picture will show yout the life time of thread.